7 Pattern Design Tips For a Successful Fashion Collection

 Every fashion designer, whether they can sew or not, will benefit from reading our pattern design tips.
 Fashion design patterns are the foundation for a strong collection that’s able to be made precisely to your specifications.

-Patterns influence the big picture of your collection as well as the small details of your designs.
-Ensuring that these are sent to production without errors is of the utmost importance.
-Fortunately, there are several pattern design tips you can implement to ensure they’re created flawlessly.
+Patterns influence the big picture of your collection and the small details of your designs.
+Ensuring that these make their way to production without errors is of the utmost importance.
+Fortunately, you can implement several pattern design tips to ensure flawless execution.
 And if you need more guidance, The Evans Group (teg) is here to help.
 We have experienced experts, project managers, and in-house patternmakers that can help your collection come to life.

-Pattern making design is an art form that’s developed through patience and practice.
+Pattern making design is an art form developed through patience and practice.
 These templates are the basis for turning sketches, ideas, and visions into reality.
-There are some techniques that ask you to rely heavily on replicating your patterns exactly and others that are more fluid and forgiving.
+Some techniques ask you to rely heavily on replicating your patterns exactly, and others are more fluid and forgiving.
 Flat pattern making, pattern drafting, and draping are the foundational pattern making choices.

 Fashion design patterns are often created in a series of steps.
 The process begins with first drafts or preliminary patterns.
 After fittings and adjustments come the final production-ready patterns.